cb-geo/lem-doc/input/input.md

 ## Friction angle

-Is the friction angle of the material that is used in the conventional Mohr-Columnb failure citeria.
+Is the friction angle of the material that is used in the conventional Mohr-Coulomb failure criteria.

 ```json
       "friction_angle" : 0.0,